noahspott/ai-cavity-detector/README.md

 # AI Cavity Detector
 This web app allows the user to upload an x-ray image and provides an output image showing the areas of cavities.
+*This project was created for CMPSC 445 (Fall 2023) at PSU World Campus.*

 ## Project Requirements
 ### fr-01